-- you shouldn’t have been sanctioned - for example, for not going to a work-focused interview
+- shouldn’t have been sanctioned - for example, if you missed a work-focused interview because you were ill

 If you’ve missed the deadline

-- you posted your appeal in time, but it got lost in the post
+- posted your appeal in time, but it got lost in the post

 - someone in your family was seriously ill

-- you were given the wrong facts by the DWP
+- were given the wrong facts by the DWP

-The tribunal will extend the time you have to appeal if the DWP agrees you had a good reason.
-Even if the DWP doesn’t agree, the tribunal will extend the time if they think you should have been given an extension.
+The tribunal will extend the time you have to appeal if they think you have a good reason.
+It doesn’t matter if the DWP don’t agree with your reason.

 - your full name and address